rust-lang/rfcs/active/0000-allocator.md

 imagine using a single high-level trait with all the methods, instead of two separate ones; the motivation for the split was already discussed there.
 It seems a matter of perspective which choice is "simpler."
+Note that with such a change,  we would have to specify whether e.g. one is allowed to deallocate, via
+`fn dealloc`, a block that had been allocated via `fn alloc_array`.

 In addition, in the future we may want still other more specialized traits in `typed_alloc` (see [Expose `realloc` for non-array types]),